premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

 52. What is error in Java?
-What are the types of errors in Java programming?
+What are the types of errors in Java programming?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)